-Although this park protects four miles of pristine coastline along the Gulf of Mexico in western Pasco County, due to the mangroves lining the shoreline we have no beaches or swimming area.
-Swimming is available outside the park on Durney Key which can be reached by launching your kayak or canoe in the park.
+Although this park protects four miles of pristine coastline along the Gulf of Mexico in western Pasco County, we have no beaches or swimming area due to the mangroves lining the shoreline.
+Swimming is available outside the park on Durney Key, which can be reached by launching your kayak or canoe in the park.
 Maps are available at the kiosk as well as the concession's office.

 We have three entrances to the park:

-- The main entrance is located on U.S. 19 at 8737 U.S. 19, Port Richey, FL 34668.
+- The main entrance is located at 8737 U.S. 19, Port Richey.
 This entrance has restrooms, kayak/canoe launch, boardwalks, hiking trails, picnic area and concessions.

-- Scenic Drive Trail Head at 10333 Scenic Drive, Port Richey, which contains a picnic pavilion, tables, informational kiosk and a short hiking trail (corner of Cinema and Scenic).
+- Scenic Drive Trail Head at 10333 Scenic Drive, Port Richey, which offers a picnic pavilion, tables, informational kiosk and a short hiking trail (corner of Cinema and Scenic).